 - Summarized by

 You can see the pivot option only when you have a minimum of two fields in the By section.
 And you can apply pivot only on one field at a time.
-For more information on how to apply pivot, refer Apply Pivot.
+For more information, refer Apply Pivot.

 In the By section, when you group by time, you can summarize by Day, Week, Month, Quarter, and Year.
 Summarize By is applicable only to the date-related fields.